About Unitarian Universalism

 History of Unitarian Universalism

-Unitarianism spread gradually through Europe, then to the colonies, where some early Massachusetts settlers resisted the call for Puritan orthodoxy.
+Despite continued persecution, Unitarianism spread gradually through Europe to England, then to the colonies, where some early Massachusetts settlers resisted the call for Puritan orthodoxy.
 Unitarian belief in free will and a free and responsible search for meaning strongly influenced the framers of the Constitution.
 The first official acceptance of the Unitarian faith by a congregation in the United States was in Boston, in 1783.
 The American Unitarian Association was established in 1825.

 Universalist teachings arose in the 17th century in England.
-Universalism emphasizes the universal principles of most religions and accepts other religions in an inclusive manner, believing in a universal reconciliation between humanity and the divine.
+Universalism emphasizes the universal principles of most religions and accepts other religions in an inclusive manner.
 Universalism also teaches that God is benevolent, not angry, and would grant salvation to everyone, rather than to a chosen few.
 The Universalist Church of America was established in 1866.

 Thomas Starr King, for whom our church is named, described the difference between Unitarians and Universalists this way – “Universalists believe that God is too good to damn people, and the Unitarians believe that people are too good to be damned by God.”